During the 11th century the use of surnames was

 "MacDick", but this is simply explained by its lowland, rather than highland, origin.

 The Dickson or Dixon (and other spellings and derivates)

 family name was first found in Scotland.
 Early records show Thomas Dicson, a

 follower of the Douglas clan, at the capture of Castle Douglas in 1307.

 Although the name was Scottish in it's origin, with the

 spelling of Dicson or Dickson (the most common usage in Scotland

-today), being a Borders counties name it also spread to the north
+today), with it's very earliest origins being in Lanarkshire, it became predominately a Borders counties name with a subsequent spread to the north

 and midlands of England to become a popular family name with the